harrewarre/harrewijnen-net/src/wwwroot/content/valheim-public-test-server.md

 # Valheim public-test server

+**UPDATE**

+The testing appears to be done and is now part of the regular version of the game.
+This is still a handy guide for any future betas though.

+---

 Here's a cool update for [your Valheim linux server](/blog/valheim-linux-server) if you're up from some beta testing.

 The Valheim devs announced the Mistlands update and we can all get in on the action early through a beta branch on Steam (and GamePass).
 You can find out more about the update [here](https://valheim.com/news/mistlands-public-test/) and there's a nice trailer [here](https://youtu.be/cZOuBjvETR8).